JoseMPinyol/ownchess/README.md

  - Principal Variation Search.

  ## GUI
  I implemented a simple GUI in Windows Forms.
-You can donwnload it from [Contribution guidelines for this project](bin/)
+You can donwnload it from [ChessGUI ](bin/)

  ## My recommendations (4 years latter :-) )
 - The structure of the project should be improved (Although the project has ~ 450 lines of code)